w314/notes/springNotes/springInputValidation.md

 ### Constraint Validation Annotation

+Constaint validation annotation check that the annotated propert is:
+- `@NotNull`
-- `@NotNull`	Checks that the annotated property is not null
+    - not null
+- `@Null`
-- `@Null`	Checks that the annotated property is null
+    - null
+- `@Min`
-- `@Min`	Checks that the annotated property has value greater than or equal to given value
+    - has value greater than or equal to given value
+- `@Max`
-- `@Max`	Checks that the annotated property has value less than or equal to given value
+    - has value less than or equal to given value
+- `@Email`
-- `@Email`	Checks that the annotated property is a valid email id
+    - a valid email id
+- `@NotEmpty`
-- `@NotEmpty`	Checks that the annotated property is not null or empty for given collection
+    - not null or empty for given collection
+- `@NotBlank`
-- `@NotBlank`	Checks that the annotated property is not null or white space
+    - not null or white space
+- `@Pattern`
-- `@Pattern`	Checks that the annotated property follows the provided regex attribute
+    - follows the provided regex attribute
+- `@Past`
-- `@Past`	Checks that a date value is in the past
+    - in the past
+- `@PastOrPresent`
-- `@PastOrPresent`	Checks that a date value is in the past including the present date
+    - in the past including the present date
+- `@Future`
-- `@Future`	Checks that a date value is in the future
+    - in the future
+- `@FutureOrPresent`
-- `@FutureOrPresent`	Checks that a date value is in the future including the present date
+    - in the future including the present date
+- `@Size`
-- `@Size`	Checks that size of annotated property is between its min and max attributes.
-It can be applied to String, Collection, Map and Array properties.
+    -  between its min and max attributes
+    - can be applied to properties that are:
+        - String
+        - Collection
+        - Map
+        - Array

 Cascading Validation